talon-one/TalonOne.cs/docs/ManagementApi.md

             // config.AddApiKeyPrefix("Authorization", "Bearer");

             var apiInstance = new ManagementApi(config);
-            var loyaltyProgramId = 56;  // int | Identifier of the card-based loyalty program containing the loyalty card.
+            var loyaltyProgramId = 56;  // int | Identifier of the profile-based loyalty program.
 You can get the ID with the [List loyalty programs](https://docs.talon.one/management-api#tag/Loyalty/operation/getLoyaltyPrograms) endpoint. var body = new NewBaseNotification(); // NewBaseNotification | body

             try